AsheshPangma/OpenLANE-Physical-Design/README.md

-# Day 3 Design Library Cell using Magic Layout and ngspice characterization
+# Day 3 Library Cell Design in Magic Layout and Ngspice characterization

 At first, we clone the standart inverter cell from repository provided in github to our openlane folder.
 The command is given below:

 `git clone https://github.com/nickson-jose/vsdstdcelldesign.git`

-## CMOS inverter using Magic
+## Magic to View CMOS Inverter Layout

 To view the inverter layout in Magic, we first copied the sky130A.tech file to our vsdstdcelldesign directory.
 Then, the following script is used to view the inverter layout.